Svelte 5 runes and patterns used across the Fuz ecosystem.

 export const world_ui = {

-get show_map() { return show_map; },
+get show_map() {

-set show_map(v: boolean) { show_map = v; },
+set show_map(v: boolean) {

-get show_sidebar() { return show_sidebar; },
+get show_sidebar() {

-set show_sidebar(v: boolean) { show_sidebar = v; },
+set show_sidebar(v: boolean) {

-};Use a class + context instead β the class owns its state, and a root component sets it once:
+};Use a class + context instead — the class owns its state, and a root component sets it once:

 // world_ui_state.svelte.ts

-import {create_context} from '@fuzdev/fuz_ui/context_helpers.js';
+import {create_context} from '@fuzdev/fuz_ui/context_helpers.ts';

 export const world_ui_context = create_context<WorldUiState>();